This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 7. Take care of your body and spirit

-Right now many are applying proven stress management strategies such as healthy eating, getting enough sleep, and meditation.
+Right now many are applying proven stress management strategies, such as healthy eating, getting enough sleep, and meditating.

 But, you must add the practice of self-care in the face of the unique interruptions caused by the coronavirus.

-• Stick to your routines as best you can: Even if you're stuck at home, try to stick to your regular sleep, meal, and work schedule.
-This helps maintain a sense of normalcy.
+- Maintain your routines as best you can: Even if you're stuck at home, try to stick to your regular sleep, meal, and work schedule.
+This helps maintain a sense of normality.

-• Make time for activities you enjoy: read a good book, catch a sitcom on Netflix, play a board game or video game, make a new recipe, craft or piece of art.
-It doesn't matter what you choose, as long as it takes you out of your worries.
+- Make time for activities you enjoy: read a good book, binge-watch a comedy on Netflix, play board games or a video game, make a new recipe, craft, or piece of art.
+It doesn't matter what you choose, as long as it takes your worries away.

-• If possible, go out into nature: the sun and fresh air will do you good; even a walk around your neighborhood can make you feel better.
-Just make sure you avoid crowds, stay away from people you meet, and obey any restrictions in your area.
+- If possible, go out into nature: the sun and fresh air will do you good; Even a walk around your neighborhood can make you feel better.
+Just be sure to avoid crowds, stay away from people you encounter, and obey the restrictions in your area.

-• Find ways to exercise: Staying active will help you release anxiety, relieve stress, and control your mood.
+- Find ways to exercise: Staying active will help you release anxiety, relieve stress, and manage your mood.

 You can also search the Internet for exercise videos.
 There are many options that don't require special equipment, such as yoga and routines that use your own body weight.

-• Avoid self-medicate : beware of using medications without the supervision of a specialist, psychotropic substances or resorting to alcohol to treat anxiety or depression.
+- Avoid self-medication : Be careful not to use medications without specialist supervision, psychotropic substances, or resort to alcohol to treat anxiety or depression.

-• Do a relaxation practice : Techniques like deep breathing, meditation, and yoga can bring you back to a balanced state.
+- Perform a relaxation practice : Techniques such as deep breathing, meditation, and yoga can return you to a state of balance.

-If you practice it regularly you will get more benefits, so try to reserve a little time for it, every day.
+If you practice it regularly you will get greater benefits, so try to set aside a little time for it, every day.

 Helping others can not only make a difference in your area and even in the rest of the world.
 It also improves your mental health and increases your well-being.

-Much of the angst that accompanies this pandemic stems from feeling powerless.
+Much of the anguish that accompanies this pandemic comes from feeling helpless.
 Doing kind and helpful acts for others can help you regain a sense of control over your life, as well as add meaning and purpose.

-Even when you isolate yourself or maintain social distance, you are supporting many people.
+Even when you isolate or social distance, you are supporting many people.

-• Follow guidelines to prevent the spread of the virus : Even if you're not in a high-risk group, staying home, washing your hands frequently, and avoiding contact with others helps save the lives of the most vulnerable in your community and Avoid overloading the healthcare system.
+- Follow guidelines to prevent the spread of the virus : Even if you are not in a high-risk group, staying home, washing your hands frequently, and avoiding contact with other people helps save the lives of the most vulnerable in your community and avoids overloading the health system.

-• Reach out to others in need: If you know people in your community who are isolated, particularly the elderly or disabled, you can offer support.
+- Reach out to others in need: If you know people in your community who are isolated, particularly older or disabled people, you can offer support.

-Does an elderly neighbor need help with grocery shopping or with a prescription?
-You can leave the packages at the door of your house to avoid direct contact.
+Does an elderly neighbor need help with grocery shopping or a prescription?
+You can leave the packages at their door to avoid direct contact.

 Or maybe someone just needs to hear a friendly, reassuring voice on the phone.
 Many local social media groups can put you in touch with vulnerable people in your area.

-You can help seniors, low-income families, and others in need by donating food or cash.
+You can help seniors, low-income families, and other people in need by donating food or cash.

-• Be a calming influence.
-If your friends or loved ones are in a panic, help them get another perspective on the situation.
+- Be a calming influence.
+If your friends or loved ones are panicking, help them get another perspective on the situation.
 Instead of alarming or giving credence to false rumors, refer them to reputable news sources.

-• Be kind to others: the coronavirus is not related to any racial or ethnic group, so don't echo negative stereotypes that only promote prejudice.
+- Be kind to others: The coronavirus is not related to any racial or ethnic group, so do not echo negative stereotypes that only promote prejudice.

 With the right perspective and intentions, we can all ensure that kindness and charity spread, even faster than this virus.